hmito/esj73web/about_en.md

 ## Mixer

 The Mixer will be held on the evening of March 14 at the Kyoto International Conference Center (ICC Kyoto).
-Food trucks will be available on-site, and participants may purchase food and drinks at their own expense.
-You are also welcome to bring your own food and beverages.
-We encourage all participants to join and enjoy the event.
+Instead of the traditional buffet-style party, we’re bringing in food trucks for a fun, casual gathering!
+Feel free to purchase your favorite food and drinks from the trucks, or bring your own—everyone is welcome to join in and enjoy the festivities.

-- No advance registration is required.
+- No advance registration is required—just come and join the fun!
-- Please note that the conference will not provide free food or drinks.
+- Please note that the conference will not provide food or drinks.
+You can buy from the food trucks or bring your own.
-- Further details will be announced in due course.
+- More details will be announced soon.

 ## Wi-Fi connectivity

 Free Wi-Fi is available at both venues.

 - **Yoshida-South Campus, Kyoto University:** [eduroam](https://www.eduroam.jp/en) is generally available throughout the venue.
 Participants with an eduroam account may use this service.